perceptia/perceptia/README.md

 =========

 Do you like configurability and lightweightness of tiling window managers?
-Do you like cutting-edge technology and want to try tiling window manager running Wayland? `perceptia` is for you!
+Do you like cutting-edge technology and want to try a tiling window manager running on Wayland? `perceptia` is for you!
-`perceptia` tries to merge concepts from most popular tiling window managers like `i3`, `awesome`, `ratpoison` or `dwm` with freshness of Wayland.
+`perceptia` tries to merge concepts from most popular tiling window managers like `i3`, `awesome`, `ratpoison` or `dwm` with the freshness of Wayland.

 There are still many things to work on.
-If you are looking for working compositor it is much to early to choose `perceptia`, but if you have programming skills and want to join development team, your help will be appreciated.
+If you are looking for a working compositor it is much too early to choose `perceptia`, but if you have programming skills and want to join the development team, your help will be appreciated.

 Getting Started